Agent Skills and MCP#

 jac guide-- curated reference guides bundled with the compiler.
 They are the authoritative spec for writing correct, idiomatic Jac, and any agent that can run a shell command can read them.- The

-jac-mcpserver -- a Model Context Protocol server that gives your assistant live compiler tools: validate, format, lint, run, transpile, and search the docs.
-It also serves the same guides as MCP resources.
+jac mcpserver -- a Model Context Protocol server that gives your assistant live compiler tools: validate, format, lint, run, transpile, and search the docs.
+It also serves the same guides as MCP resources. jac ai-- Jac's own built-in coding agent, if you'd rather not bring an external assistant at all.
+It knows the guides already and works with fully local models, so it runs without an API key.

-The two are complementary: the guides tell the model how Jac works; MCP lets it verify what it wrote against the real compiler.
+These are complementary: the guides tell a model how Jac works; MCP lets it verify what it wrote against the real compiler; jac ai packages both into a ready-made agent.

 jac guide -- the built-in reference#